 The debt of Royal Philips consists of bonds (USD and EUR), forward contracts, leases (finance and operating) and bank borrowings.
-Next to that, Philips’ has a EUR 1 billion committed revolving credit facility which was signed in April 2017 and will expire in April 2024.
+Next to that, Philips has a EUR 1 billion committed revolving credit facility which will expire in March 2027.
 The facility can be used for general group purposes, such as a backstop of its Commercial Paper Program.

 The Commercial Paper Program amounts to USD 2.5 billion, under which Philips can issue commercial paper up to 364 days in tenor, both in the US and in Europe, in any major freely convertible currency.
-As per end of Q2 2021 there is EUR 300 million outstanding under the program.
+As per end of Q1 2022 there is no amount outstanding under the program.

 The total net debt of Philips per March 30st, 2022 is EUR 5.6 billion.
 The long-term debt has maturities up to 2042 and an average tenor of 7.1 years.
 The graph below shows the debt maturity profile, per end of March 2022: